spieglt/Cloaker/README.md

 ### Very simple cross-platform file encryption

 Have you ever wanted to protect a file with a password and found it unnecessarily difficult to do so?
 Cloaker aims to provide the most straightforward file encryption possible.
 Just drop a file onto the window, set a password, and choose where to save it.
 To decrypt, drop the encrypted file on the window, enter the password, and choose the output location.
 (Tip: decrypt to a ramdisk for temporary use to avoid writing data to permanent storage.)
+No installation required!
+On Windows it's a single `.exe`, on Mac a standard `.app` bundle, and on Linux a single executable `.run` file.

 ![Demo](demo.gif)